abhishek-tiwari01/FlightControllerTestSuite/README.md

    - **ADC**
    - **LED relay**
    - **PPM and SBUSo with SPPM Module**
-4. **Swap the SD card loaded with Lua script into the Cube.**
-5. **Power On the System.**
+4. **Power On the System.**
-6. **Connect the IFB with Type-C and the add-on test jig with microUSB to the Host-PC.**
+5. **Connect the IFB with Type-C and the add-on test jig with microUSB to the Host-PC.**
-7. **Open Terminal and start the test by running the following command inside the `FlightControllerTestSuite` directory:**
+6. **Open Terminal and start the test by running the following command inside the `FlightControllerTestSuite` directory:**

    ```bash
    cd ~/Desktop/FlightControllerTestSuite